Iqbalfachry19/SertifyMe/README.md

 - **Solidity:** Smart contract programming language used for writing the CertificationNFT contract.
 - **OpenZeppelin Contracts:** Industry-standard library providing reusable implementations of ERC721 and access control.
-- **Ethereum Blockchain & L2 Blockchain:** Deployed on the Ethereum blockchain & L2 blockchain, ensuring decentralization and transparency.
+- **Ethereum L2 Blockchain:** Deployed on the Ethereum L2 blockchain, ensuring decentralization and transparency.
 - **Sertifyme Ai Agents:**  An Eliza framework that integrates with blockchain applications to facilitate contract interactions, automation, and wallet management of CertificationNFT.
 [SertifyMe Ai Agents](https://github.com/Iqbalfachry19/sertifyme-ai-agents)

 ## Smart Contract Details